-If you take your money out in this situation you could simply invest it with a view to your heirs receiving the cash when you die.
+If you take your money out in this situation you could simply invest it with a view to your beneficiaries receiving the cash when you die.
 Alternatively, if you are not concerned about leaving anything behind after you are gone you could buy something called an enhanced annuity.
 This is basically an income for life, but one which takes some account of your likelihood of dying prematurely.
 So, for example, someone who has been a chain smoker all their life or who has a serious medical condition might be able to get a relatively generous annuity rate because the annuity provider does not expect to be paying the annuity for very long.
 One option would be to obtain a transfer value quotation from your current scheme and then find out what annuity you might be able to buy before actually making the transfer.
 You could then form a view as to which option would give you the better value.

 Concerns about the solvency of the sponsoring employer

 If the employer who sponsors your final salary pension scheme is at risk of becoming insolvent, then there is a chance that you might not get all of the pension you were expecting.
 But if you transfer out of the scheme then your investment fund will be unaffected by what subsequently happens to your ex-employer’s business.

 The way the system works is that if the firm that stands behind a DB pension scheme becomes insolvent, and if the pension scheme is well short of the money it needs to pay all of its future pension promises, then the scheme will be transferred into an insurance-type lifeboat arrangement called the Pension Protection Fund (PPF).